near/core-contracts/lockup/README.md

 #### Withdraw from the staking pool

-Wait 4 epochs (about 48 hours) and now can withdraw all NEAR tokens from the staking pool.
+Wait for 4 epochs (about 48 hours) and withdraw all NEAR tokens from the staking pool.

 ```bash
 near call lockup1 withdraw_all_from_staking_pool '{}' --accountId=owner1 --gas=175000000000000